These flourless gluten free quinoa crepes are a healthy, dairy-free breakfast or brunch option that feels like a treat.

 ⚖️ Variations

-- For a classic approach, sprinkle your freshly cooked, still warm crêpe with a little xylitol and a squeeze of fresh lemon juice for a crunchy, tangy dessert.
+- For a classic French approach, sprinkle your freshly cooked, still warm crêpe with a little xylitol and a squeeze of fresh lemon juice for a crunchy, tangy dessert.

 - Serve with some yogurt and fresh berries - why not try my super easy and quick dairy-free lemon and blueberry yogurt recipe.